• Skip to primary navigation

 It is essential to soak the butterbeans; this helps them cook faster, reduces bloating and improves digestion.

 A heavy bottom pot helps the stew cook slowly, making it more flavourful.
-Fresh ingredients are what gives this stew flavour, especially fresh herbs.
+Fresh ingredients are what give this stew flavour, especially fresh herbs.

 📖 Recipe